Employment Opportunities

 Reports to: Immigrant Rights and Empowerment Program Manager

-• Occupational health and workers’ rights training that informs workers about their rights to support healthy and safe work environments,
+• Occupational health and workers’ rights training that informs workers about their rights

 • Leadership development and grassroots organizing skills that empower workers to be active participants in impacting policies that directly affect the lives of day laborers.